Want to learn more about this at Kettering Health?

-Athletes are conditioned to experience and deal with pain, but how do you know when discomfort and pain is indicating a more serious issue rather than just the echo of a tough work-out?
+Athletes are conditioned to experience and deal with pain, but how do you know when discomfort and pain are indicating a more serious issue rather than just the echo of a tough workout?

-“Everyone experiences pain differently, but there are ways to help determine whether you’re feeling pain due to an injury, or are sore from a hard training session,” says Kettering Health Network athletic trainer Nic Keuler, MS, AT, ATC.
+“Everyone experiences pain differently, but there are ways to help determine whether you’re feeling pain due to an injury or are sore from a hard training session,” says Kettering Health athletic trainer Nic Keuler, MS, AT, ATC.

-To identify if you’re experiencing pain or soreness, it helps to have an understanding of the differences between types of discomfort.
+To identify if you’re experiencing pain or soreness, it helps to understand the differences between types of discomfort.

 - Caused by: A specific incident resulting in injury.